 Today the word innovation is a common placeholder – Instead of saying “we are smart”, “we are good” or “we are willing to try new ideas”, messages that can be examined for truth, the word innovation is thrown down ambiguously, as if it were a replacement for having a message, or stating one clearly.

-The goal of my upcoming book, The myths of innovation (Out May 1st 2007), is to bring honor back to the word by exploring the history of true innovations, and demystifying the breakthroughs of the past and the present.
+The goal of my upcoming bestselling book, The Myths of Innovation is to bring honor back to the word by exploring the history of true innovations, and demystifying the breakthroughs of the past and the present.

 Along the way I’ve learned some easy ways to diminish innovation hype: